-Please find enclosed the for the Federal Energy Regulatory Commission's (FERC) approval, Public Utility District No. 2 of Grant County, Washington's (Grant PUD) updated Bull Trout Monitoring and Evaluation Plan (BTMEP) consistent with the Requirements of Article 401(a)(10) and Article 401(a)(25) of the Priest Rapids Hydroelectric Project License and Appendix C, "Biological Objectives and Implementation Measures", of the Washington Department of Ecology 401 Water Quality Certification.
+Please find enclosed the for the Federal Energy Regulatory Commission's (FERC) approval, Public Utility District No. 2 of Grant County, Washington's (Grant PUD) Bull Trout Monitoring and Evaluation Plan (BTMEP) 10-Year Status Report consistent with the Requirements of Article 401(a)(10) and Article 401(a)(25) of the Priest Rapids Hydroelectric Project License and Appendix C, "Biological Objectives and Implementation Measures", of the Washington Department of Ecology 401 Water Quality Certification.